-- A) Throughout the Table of Land Uses by Zoning District, "P" means permitted "Use by Right", "S" means permitted by "Special Land Use", and "\\" denotes that the use requires additional use standards. - B) The Planning Commission has the authority to determine that a use (including a temporary use) not listed within this Zoning Ordinance is similar in character and intensity to the uses permitted in each district, and therefore permit that use by special land use approval (in accordance with the process established in Article 13).
-In determining the "character and intensity" of a use, the Planning Commission must determine that the use is consistent with the uses permitted in the district per the following: - 1) Noise, odor, dust, and vibration. - 2) Traffic generation and the number of people likely to gather onsite. - 3) The scale and massing of buildings. - 4) Impact on natural features and the environment. - 5) Views from adjacent properties. - 6) Duration of uses (if not permanent). - 7) Any other criteria deemed applicable by the Planning Commission.
+- A) Throughout the Table of Land Uses by Zoning District, "P" means "Permitted Use", "S" means permitted by "Special Land Use", and "" denotes that the use requires additional use standards. - B) The Planning Commission has the authority to determine that a use (including a temporary use) not listed within this Zoning Ordinance is similar in character and intensity to the uses permitted in each district, and therefore permit that use by special land use approval (in accordance with the process established in Article 13).
+In determining the "character and intensity" of a use, the Planning Commission must determine that the use is consistent with the uses permitted in the district per the following: - 1) Noise, odor, dust, and vibration. - 2) Traffic generation and the number of people likely to gather onsite. - 3) The scale and massing of buildings. - 4) Impact on natural features and the environment. - 5) Views from adjacent properties. - 6) Duration of uses (if not permanent). - 7) Any other criteria deemed applicable by the Planning Commission. - C) Table of Land Uses by Zoning District.